+Decongestants can be taken by mouth (oral) or used as nose drops or sprays.
+Oral decongestants are probably more effective and provide longer relief, but they cause more side effects.
+There are only two nonprescription decongestants that you can take as a pill: pseudoephedrine (such as Sudafed) and phenylephrine (such as Sudafed PE).
 In some states, any medicine that contains pseudoephedrine is kept behind the pharmacist's counter so you will need to ask the pharmacist for it.
 In other states, you have to have a prescription from your doctor to buy medicine containing pseudoephedrine.

 - If you use these medicines, always follow the directions about how much to use based on age and in some cases weight.
 Not everyone needs the same amount of medicine.

 - Decongestants can cause problems for people who have certain health problems, such as heart disease, high blood pressure, glaucoma, diabetes, or an overactive thyroid.
 Decongestants may also interact with some drugs, such as certain antidepressants and high blood pressure medicines.
 Read the package carefully or ask your pharmacist or doctor to help you choose the best decongestant for you.

-- Drink extra fluids when you are taking cold and allergy medicines.
+- Drink extra fluids when you are taking cold medicines.

 - If you are pregnant, check with your doctor or pharmacist before using a decongestant.